qurafi/ajv-tools/README.md

 - Server & client optmized builds.
 - Warnings about insecure schemas.
-- Different ajv options per scema*
+- Different ajv options per schema*
 - ajv-formats and ajv-errors added by default.
 - Vite hmr support and auto ssr optmizations.
 - Optmize the generated code by the bundlers.